eduribeirocampos/Path-Planning---Highway-driving/README.md

 **Prepare for lane change:**

-- The prior condition to the car plan a change lane maneuver is find a other car ahead in a distance less than 30m. if this condition is not true, the car will keep the lane accelerating until the speed limit.
+- The prior condition to the car plan a change lane maneuver is find an other car ahead in a distance less than 30m. if this condition is not true, the car will keep the lane accelerating until the speed limit.

 **Lane change:**